Helping You Navigate Complex DCSS Processes

 When the court issues a child support order, it is expected that each parent will abide by the terms and make all required payments.
 Failure to do so deprives the children of essential financial support and is a violation of the divorce agreement.
-If your former spouse has stopped making child support payments, you may be eligible to receive assistance from the California Department of Child Support Services (DCSS).
+If your former spouse has stopped making child support payments, you may be eligible for assistance from the California Department of Child Support Services (DCSS).

 California Department Of Child Support Services